gee1k/blog-source/source/upic/en/privacy.md

 **Effective Date: 2020-04-29**

-uPic (and "we", "our" or "this app" mentioned below) are web products provided by Svend Jin.
+UploadPicture (and "we", "our" or "this app" mentioned below) are web products provided by Svend Jin.

-Product name: uPic
+Product name: UploadPicture

 Product category: app